faesmath/faesmath.github.io/src/posts/2020-09-29-vector-space-notes.md

 ---
 author: caetano
-title: "Notes on coordinate systems and representation of vectors"
+title: "Notes on coordinate systems and representation of vectors in spaces/subspaces"
 date: 2020-09-29
 layout: post
 ---